wtbarnes/ebtelPlusPlus/joss/paper.md

 The enthalpy-based thermal evolution of loops (EBTEL) model [@klimchuk_highly_2008;@cargill_enthalpy-based_2012] was originally developed in order to provide a simple and efficient way to study the coronal plasma response to time-dependent plasma heating.
 EBTEL accomplishes this by computing spatial integrals of the aforementioned field-aligned hydrodynamic equations.
 Comparisons to spatially-averaged results from field-aligned hydrodynamic models show very good agreement [@cargill_enthalpy-based_2012].
-Because of its relative simplicity and computational efficiency, EBTEL has been widely used since its initial development [e.g. @qiu_heating_2012;@ugarte-urra_determining_2014] with @klimchuk_highly_2008 and @cargill_enthalpy-based_2012 having nearly 400 citations combined.
+Because of its relative simplicity and computational efficiency, EBTEL has been widely used since its initial development [e.g. @qiu_heating_2012;@ugarte-urra_determining_2014] with @klimchuk_highly_2008 and @cargill_enthalpy-based_2012 having nearly 400 citations combined according to the Astrophysics Data System.

 # Statement of Need